manuel4life/wireframing/README.md

 1. **Clarifies Structure**: Defines page hierarchy and element placement
 2. **Saves Time**: Identifies usability issues early in the design process
 3. **Facilitates Feedback**: Provides stakeholders with a clear, focused view of functionality

+## Key Elements of Wireframing

+1. **Layout Structure**
+   Defines the arrangement of components (e.g., header, footer, sidebar).
+   *Example: A 3-column layout for an e-commerce site prioritizes product visibility.*

+2. **Navigation**
+   Shows how users move through the interface.
+   *Example: A sticky top menu bar ensures constant access to key sections.*

+3. **Content Placement**
+   Organizes text, images, and media.
+   *Example: Hero section at the top immediately communicates the app's purpose.*

+4. **Functionality**
+   Indicates interactive elements (buttons, forms, etc.).
+   *Example: A search bar wireframe shows its placement and expected behavior.*